gravitee-io/gravitee-platform-docs/docs/apim/guides/api-configuration/v2-api-configuration/README.md

 ## Health checks

-A health check is a mechanism used to monitor the availability and health of your endpoints and/or your API gateways.
+A health check is a mechanism used to monitor the availability and health of your endpoints and/or your API Gateways.
 Gravitee includes a built-in health check mechanism that allows you to create global health check configurations.
 Check out the interactive UI exploration or the text descriptions to learn more.

 {% tabs %}
 {% tab title="Interactive UI exploration" %}